-Arch MI's Credit Union Underwriting Manual (the UW Manual) has been updated to reflect the loan amount changes announced in Customer Announcement CUA 2018-07.
+Arch MI's Credit Union Underwriting Manual (the UW Manual) has been updated to reflect the changes announced in Customer Announcement CUA 2019-03.
+Additional changes and clarifications have also been made.
 The sections of the Manual that have been updated are indicated with a new revision date to the right of the section heading.
 See the details of the changes below.